computational-linguistics-class/computational-linguistics-class.github.io/assignment9_sts.md

 ---
 layout: default
-img: python.jpg
+img: similarities.png
 img_link: http://xkcd.com/353/
-caption: Hello world!
+caption: Similarities
-title: Semantic Textual Similarity
+title: Homework 9 (Optional) - Semantic Textual Similarity
 active_tab: homework
 term_project: true
+release_date: 2018-05-02
+due_date: 2018-05-12T11:00:00EST
+attribution: This assignment was designed by students in Penn's CIS 530 in the Spring of 2018 with help from Nikesh Garera.
+It is based on [SemEval-2017 Task 1 "Semantic Textual Similarity Multilingual and Cross-lingual Focused Evaluation"](http://www.aclweb.org/anthology/S17-2001) by Dan Cer, Mona Diab, Eneko Agirre, Iñigo Loez-Gazpio and Lucia Specia.
 ---

 # Semantic Textual Similarity

 The ability to automatically infer the semantic similarity between two pieces of text is of utmost importance in natural language processing.
 While the semantic similarity at a lexical level, i.e. between words has been widely studied (Eg. word-net, word-vectors), inferring semantic similarity for longer pieces of text is still fairly under-researched.

-In this assignment, we will try to learn a machine learning model for measuring semantic similarity between two given sentences in English.
-Along with understanding lexical level similarity, this would also require modeling how syntactic composition affects the semantics of a sentence, even though at the lexical level the sentences might be very similar.
+In this assignment, we will try to design a machine learning model for measuring semantic similarity between two given sentences in English.
+Along with understanding lexical-level similarity, this also requires modeling how syntactic composition affects the semantics of a sentence, even though at the lexical level the sentences might be very similar.
 Consider the following examples,

 <!-- Semantic Textual Similarity (STS) measures the degree of equivalence in the underlying semantics of paired
 snippets of text.
 While making such an assessment is trivial for humans, constructing algorithms and